 Step 2: Gas ignites & air is heated

 Gas enters the combustion chamber via multiple gas jets.
-Depending on the kind of furnace you have, a pilot light (on older furnaces) or a hot surface ignitor ignites the gas jets.
+Depending on the kind of furnace you have, a pilot light (on older furnaces) or a hot surface igniter ignites the gas jets.

 Once ignited, the jets play on a “heat exchanger”.
 Your furnace heat exchanger is a set of coils or metal that loops in and out of the airflow inside the furnace.
 Put simply, the heat exchanger is the part of your furnace that actually heats the air.